unibe-geodata-modelling/2019-frost-penetration-soils/README.md

   - ... packs the beforehand generated images to a gif

  ## Result
-  - you will find a folder with images (one each hour)
+  - you will find a folder with images (one image each hour by default)

 ## What can be adjusted
   -